MaritimeRenewable/PyResis/README.md

 # PyResis
-A Python package for ship Resistance estimation
+A Python package for ship Resistance estimation.